How is the diagnosis of bone cancer made?

-Accurate diagnosis of bone cancer include the combination of information on the bone affected, then part of the bone involved, X-rays and a biopsy.
-Yet, other diseases like bone infections can cause symptoms and imaging results that can be misdiagnosed as cancer.
+Accurate diagnosis of bone cancer include the combination of information on the bone affected, then part of the bone involved, X-rays, and a biopsy.
+While other diseases like bone infections can cause symptoms and imaging results for them can cause misdiagnosis.

 Imaging tests used for diagnosis:

 A diagnostic test that uses invisible electromagnetic energy beams( X-ray) to make images of internal tissues, bones, and organs onto film.
 The bone at the affected area may look disorganized and ragged instead of solid.
 It is also possible that the tumor spread to nearing muscle, fat, or organs.

 An experienced radiologist may be able to diagnose the condition by looking at the X-ray images, but a biopsy is mandatory to confirm.